biagolini/PhpAWSRdsConnection/README.md

 sudo systemctl reload apache2
 ```

-Step 9: Test the Web Server
+Step 10: Test the Web Server.

-Open your internet browser and access your instance's public IP.
-You should see the "Hello World" page.
+Open your web browser and navigate to your instance's public IP address.
+You should see a table displaying Brazilian state names.